JohnGuyver117/NoBigTechAuthenticator/README.md

 - Supports 2FA and MFA.
 - Data is securely stored in an encrypted file.

+### For Microsoft Windows recommended and fastes way to get nbtauth working

+Download the **nbtauth.exe** from the **dist** folder.
+Put **nbtauth.exe** file in a folder where you want it to be.
+Double click on it to start it in English.
+If you want to use it with another language, make a shortcut and add --language [land code].
+For example **nbtauh.exe --language nl** for using the application in Dutch.

+See the **language support** entry for the supported languages and corresponding land codes.

 ### Installation Instructions option 1 using it like a python 3 script

 You can run it with Python 3.